DrugLib.com — Drug Information Portal

 Treatment Info

-Dosage & duration: one or two inhalations (dosage frequency: once a year or two, in recent years) for the period of for years
+Dosage & duration: 1 Puff (dosage frequency: once a day) for the period of over several days

 Reported Results